chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 Should the CDDL .x file be explicitly cited, or otherwise referenced, in this document?

-Should the POSIX ACL draft standard be cited in this document?

 How should the XDR language copyright notice read?

-Should the XATTR procedures be included as OPTIONAL or simply redacted from the published protocol?

 How are ACLs removed?